How RTaW-Pegase will help you design of safe and optimized networks?

-- 2017/10: “Experimental assessment of QoS protocols for in-car Ethernet networks” is a joint study with Renault Group and Onera that presented at the upcoming 2017 IEEE Standards Association (IEEE-SA) Ethernet & IP @ Automotive Technology Day, San-Jose, October 31-November 2, 2017.
-Slides can be downloaded here.
+- 2017/10: “Experimental assessment of QoS protocols for in-car Ethernet networks” is a joint study with Renault Group and Onera presented at the 2017 IEEE Standards Association (IEEE-SA) Ethernet & IP @ Automotive Technology Day, San-Jose, October 31-November 2, 2017.
+Download presentation slides here.

 - 2017/02: We had a booth at the Automotive Ethernet Congress in Munich, February 7–8, 2017.
 We demoed use-cases of RTaW-Pegase on heterogeneous in-car communication architectures (CAN, CAN-FD and Ethernet) built on Autosar compliant communication stacks.